stucchio/Homepage/content/dependent_types_and_database_sharding.md

 def insertBlogPost(user: User, post: BlogPost) = runDatabaseOperation(user.shard)(conn => ...)
 ```

-We'd like to ensure that each `BlogPost` is storeed in the same `Shard` as the user who wrote it.
+We'd like to ensure that each `BlogPost` is stored in the same `Shard` as the user who wrote it.

 Unfortunately, problems can arise at runtime: